lupyuen/lupyuen.github.io/src/wasm.md

 { "time_delay": { "ticks": 1000 } }
 ```

-_What's the JSON Stream of Simulation Events?_
+_What's a JSON Stream of Simulation Events?_

 To simulate a uLisp program on the BL602 Simulator, we shall pass an __array of Simulation Events__ (in JSON format) from uLisp to the BL602 Simulator.